Satyaaam/metromate-website/README.md

 The MetroMate project is organized as follows:

 - `/css`: Contains the Cascading Style Sheets (CSS) files used for styling the website.
+We have used Tailwind CSS for faster development.

-- `/js`: Includes JavaScript files for adding interactivity to the website.
+- `/js`: Includes JavaScript for adding interactivity to the website.

 - `/images`: Houses all images, including the MetroMate logo and station photos.

 - `index.html`: The main HTML file that serves as the entry point to the website.

 - `about.html`, `contact.html`, and other HTML files: Additional pages of the website.

+- `c++`: For the backend, we will use C++.

 ## Getting Started